 In the first year, the focus is on strengthening your problem-solving skills.
 You will study the fundamental principles across core disciplines in accounting, economics, finance, mathematics, and statistics.
 You will be able to choose an optional unit in the second semester of the first year.

 The second year builds on principles learnt in the first year, while advancing your knowledge in accounting and finance subjects.
 It emphasises problem-solving and application skills.
 You will study financial accounting, management accounting and finance in more depth.
 You will be able to choose some optional units.

 You will spend your third year abroad, boosting your personal development, while adding an international perspective to your studies.

-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 The final year offers greater flexibility and choice in the selection of options.
 You may choose to tailor the degree to your own interests by specialising in a particular area.
 You may also choose to keep your options open by selecting units across disciplines such as management units.
 Examples of recent units include Management Accounting for Strategy, Advanced Financial Reporting, Auditing, Advanced Corporate Finance, and Financial Markets.